shukean/safari-redirector/README.md

 # safari-redirector
 A safari extension use for redirect googleapis.com to useso.com
+Add: open links to new tab.
+(Enable or Disabled)

 ##Warn
 你需要加入Apple Developer